jerbaroo/flask-access/README.md

 ## Register a user loader

-When need to associate requests with users that have.
+We need to associate requests with users that have permissions (or not).
 So please set a function *or* variable in `app.config[flask_access.CURRENT_USER]` that returns the current user.
 If the user has no account simply return `None`.

 If you are also using Flask-Login you can simply do: